 As the name suggests, this message is an acknowledgment for Update, Query and Reply messages.
 It is not used in the EIGRP Hello message.
 The opcode of the EIGRP Acknowledgement Message is 5.

 To become an EIGRP neighbor, there are several conditions that must be common.
 They are:

 - Authentication must match (optional)

 - Network-ID must match

-In this article we discussed, various EIGRP messages.
+In this article, we discussed various EIGRP messages.
 However, a Hello message is used for neighbor discovery and neighbor formation process.
-Update, Query and Reply message are used RTP and thus they are reliable messages.
-We also discussed some parameters which must be common in order to become EIGRP Neighbor.
+Update, Query and Reply messages are used RTP and thus they are reliable messages.
+We also discussed some parameters which must be common in order to become an EIGRP Neighbor.